Astron/Astron/docs/protocol/12-stateserver.md

 > affected, if one exists.
 >
 > The message is also used to inform others of the delete.
+>  - It is always sent to the object-specific interest channel.
 >  - If it has a parent, it is broadcast to the object's location.
 >  - If it has a managing AI, it is broadcast to the object' AI.
 >  - If it has an owner, it is broadcast to the object's owner.